 Some young people perceive an international experience as a way to gain a competitive edge in the employment marketplace.
 Study abroad can enhance your coping skills, flexibility, and ability to deal with stress and ambiguity.
 In addition to the specific knowledge you gain about another country and culture, having an international study experience says that you are able to go beyond your own personal comfort zone and that you are not afraid to be challenged.

 Finally, regardless of the reason you choose to study abroad, one result that seems to happen to everyone is that you learn more about yourself than you ever imagined.
 Regardless of why you think you want to study abroad, the results are always profound and varied and usually undetectable for a while.

 An exchange program is the most traditional type of international experience.
 WVU maintains exchange relationships with over 50 partner institutions across the globe.
 These university partnerships allow us to send and receive students through reciprocal exchange.
 A reciprocal exchange is where a student pays their Tuition & Fees at their home institution, and they receive the same benefits abroad (depending on the exchange, you may pay for housing and meals abroad or here at WVU).
-These programs provide credit from the partner institution that will be transferred via the Office of International Programs on a Pass/Fail basis.
+These programs provide credit from the partner institution that will be transferred via Global Affairs - Education Abroad on a Pass/Fail basis.